CRM & sales · 2026 comparison

 What's a good alternative to both Salesforce and ZoomInfo?

-If you're weighing Salesforce against ZoomInfo mainly to cut cost or tool sprawl, Wysera is the consolidation option: one $299/month bundle covering marketing (PostWyse), CRM and operations (OpsWyse), and an agent that works across both — replacing several crm & sales and adjacent tools at once.
+If you're weighing Salesforce against ZoomInfo mainly to cut cost or tool sprawl, Wysera is the consolidation option: one flat bundle covering marketing (PostWyse), CRM and operations (OpsWyse), and an agent that works across both, replacing several crm & sales and adjacent tools at once.

 More crm & sales comparisons